mtiller/ModelicaBook/text/source/front/ack.rst

 entire work process a big boost.

-Developing this book involved a lot of testing and debugging of HTML layout, styling and embedded Javascript.
+Developing this book involved a lot of testing and debugging of HTML layout, styling and embedded JavaScript.
 Most of this work was done using Firefox but I've also used Chrome from time to time as well.
 I'd like to thank both the Mozilla Foundation and Google for creating such wonderful, standards compliant browsers.